10 unique but unpopular Bollywood movies

 Manorama Six Feet Under (2007)

 One of the best performance of Abhay Deol in his career and neo-noir thriller that people should watch for him only if they want to see how an actor actually should perform.
-Based on the movie Chinatown (1974), however, the makers made it from their point of view by making some necessary changes, and it would be an insult to the movie if we compare it with other copy paste movies.
+Though it is inspired from the movie Chinatown (1974), however, the makers made it from their point of view by making some necessary changes, and it would be an insult to the movie if we compare it with other copy paste movies.

 Hey Ram (2000)